 - High mowing speed.

 - Toro TimeCutter SS4225 Zero-Turn Riding Mower

-It allows you to Mo tow or trim at optimal speeds.
-It comes with a 42 inch two blade mowing deck that can resolve their toughest yard conditions, giving you a professional finish that others will envy.
+It allows you to Mo tow or trims at optimal speeds.
+It comes with a 42-inch two-blade mowing deck that can resolve their toughest yard conditions, giving you a professional finish that others will envy.

 It’s protected from debris or branches by a rear engine guard.
-The dual hydrostatic transmission enables this mowing machine to make a smooth maneuver and variable control while ensuring dependable zero turning radius.
+The dual hydrostatic transmission enables this mowing machine to make a smooth maneuver and variable control while ensuring a dependable zero-turning radius.
 It cuts like a pro even in tight areas, letting you mow around obstacles by manipulating the seven cutting positions.

 - Powerful engine.